mengelhard/mmci_applied_ds/final_project.md

 - a brief description of the clinical problem you would like to address
 - why you believe a data science approach is appropriate
 - possible data sources for model development; note that you *can* propose new data collection
-- initial thoughts on model development
+- initial thoughts on which statistical / machine learning modeling approaches are most appropriate

 ## Report (>3 pages, single-spaced):
 Prepare a formal document, formatted as a brief research proposal/grant, that includes the following elements: